IlMioFrizzantinoAmabile/nnj/docs/source/nnj/index.rst

 Efficient implementation
 ==========================
-The building block for neural networks, as in PyTorch, is the **Module**: a black-box function with two inputs, a data and a parameter.
+The building block for neural networks, as in PyTorch, is the **Module**: a black-box function with two inputs: data and parameters.
 Such black-box can either be defined *explicitly* or *implicitly*.

 Explicitly defined modules further split into:
  * parametric layer (as linear or convolutions)